Liaoqitian/Exam-Generation/questions/python/Sp19-Q16-3-MC/README.md

 ​

 ## Variants
-- A string with five unique uppercase letters is initiated
+- A string with five unique uppercase letters is established
+- The starting index ranges in [1, 3]
+- The ending index is two plus the starting index

 <img src="serverFilesQuestion/demo.png"
 width="800" height="400"/>

 ## Notes
-The student is expected to input the beginning and ending indices which let the program to run as shown.
+"**None of these**" and "**error**" will always be among the choices.

 ## Structure
 > Names of directories and files (except for png files) a required to remain the same for PL to read